michaelrosejr/arubacrew/src/content/aos8createwlan/createWLAN.md

 ---

+> [!Note]
-*Note: Interface details may vary slightly depending on your Aruba Instant firmware version.
+> Interface details may vary slightly depending on your Aruba Instant firmware version.
 Always refer to the latest Aruba documentation for version-specific instructions.*